DS1003/DS1003/README.md

-Passionate, I'm a self-taught developer eager to learn new skills and knowledge.🚀💻 Rigorous and dedicated, I'm constantly throwing myself into new projects to explore different languages and technologies.🔥🚀✨ I spend my time on Nuxt, Next, TypesScript, Python, .Net, Docker,...
+Passionate, I'm a self-taught developer eager to learn new skills and knowledge.🚀💻 Rigorous and dedicated, I'm constantly throwing myself into new projects to explore different languages and technologies.🔥🚀✨ I spend my time on Nuxt, Next, TypesScript, Python, .Net, Figma,...

 - 🔭 I’m currently working on a Mobile App for delevery like an Uber app with more Features